chen-gz/chen-gz.github.io/src/content/riemannian-geometry/chapter 0 - differentiable manifolds/03-immersions-embeddings-tangent-bundle-orientation.md

 ---
-type: docs
+title: Immersions and embeddings; examples
 ---

-## 3. Immersions and embeddings; examples

 **3.1 DEFINITION** Let  $M^m$  and  $N^n$  be differentiable manifolds.
 A differentiable mapping  $\varphi: M \to N$  is said to be an *immersion* if  $d\varphi_p: T_p M \to T_{\varphi(p)} N$  is injective for all  $p \in M$ .
 If, in addition,  $\varphi$  is a homeomorphism onto  $\varphi(M) \subset N$ , where  $\varphi(M)$  has the subspace topology induced from  $N$ , we say that  $\varphi$  is an *embedding*.
 If  $M \subset N$  and the inclusion  $i: M \subset N$  is an embedding, we say that  $M$  is a *submanifold* of  $N$ .